 Is it bad if my PC fans are loud?

-If you have a general tolerance for loud noises coming from your PC, then go ahead and invest in any cheap fan.
-If you do want no noises coming from your PC, consider spending a few extra bucks for quieter fans.
+If you have a general tolerance for loud noises coming from your PC, then go ahead and invest in a cheap fan.
+If you want no noise from your PC, consider spending a few extra bucks for quieter fans.

 Are PC fans intake or exhaust?